Within This Page

 - Inspiration and Education.

-According to ILFI, nearly any building can become NZEB-certified: new or operational, anywhere in the world.
+According to ILFI, nearly any building can become ZE-certified: new or operational, anywhere in the world.

-WELL—is a performance-based system for measuring, certifying, and monitoring features of the built environment that impact human health and well-being by looking at seven factors, or Concepts.
-They include: Air, Water, Nourishment, Light, Fitness, Comfort, and Mind.
+WELL—is a performance-based system for measuring, certifying, and monitoring features of the built environment that impact human health and well-being by looking at ten factors, or concepts.
+They include: Air, Water, Nourishment, Light, Movement, Thermal Comfort, Sound, Materials, Mind, Community, and Innovation.

 WELL is grounded in a body of medical research that explores the connection between the buildings where people spend more than 90 percent of their time, and the health and wellness impacts on occupants.
 WELL Certified spaces and WELL Core and Shell Compliant developments can help create a built environment that improves the nutrition, fitness, mood, sleep patterns and performance of its occupants.
 WELL is composed of over 100 Features that are applied to each building project, and each WELL feature is designed to address issues that impact the health, comfort, or knowledge of occupants.
 Many WELL Features intended to improve health are supported by existing government standards or other standards-setting organizations.
 WELL Features are categorized as either Preconditions—necessary for baseline WELL Certification or Compliance, or Optimizations—optional enhancements, which together determine the level of certification above baseline certification.
-The Features of WELL can be applied across many real estate sectors, and the current WELL v1 is optimized for commercial and institutional office buildings.
+The Features of WELL can be applied across many real estate sectors, and WELL v2 is optimized for commercial and institutional office buildings.
 WELL is further organized into Project Typologies which take into account the specific set of considerations that are unique to a particular building type or phase of construction.
-For WELL v1, three project typologies are: New and Existing Buildings, New and Existing Interiors, and Core and Shell.
+For WELL v2, project typologies include: New and Existing Buildings, New and Existing Interiors, Core and Shell, and pilot programs in Retail, Education Facilities, Restaurant, Commercial Kitchen, and Multifamily Residential.

 International Green Building Rating Systems